szczyglis-dev/py-gpt/docs/source/extending.rst

 Agent providers are registered with ``agents=[...]``.
 Built-in providers live under ``pygpt_net.provider.agents`` and include LlamaIndex and OpenAI Agents workflows.

-The simplest safe extension is often to subclass an existing workflow and customize one stage:
+The simplest safe customization is often to subclass an existing workflow and customize one stage:

 .. code-block:: python